-Scott Dixon, four-time IndyCar champion (2003, 2008, 2013, and 2015) and the winner of 2008 Indianapolis 500, is one of the best ever racing drivers from New Zealand, next to the legends such as Jim Richards, Chris Amon, Bruce McLaren and F1 champion Denny Hulme.
+Scott Dixon, five-time IndyCar champion (2003, 2008, 2013, 2015 and 2018) and the winner of 2008 Indianapolis 500, is one of the best ever racing drivers from New Zealand, next to the legends such as Jim Richards, Chris Amon, Bruce McLaren and F1 champion Denny Hulme.

 In a worldwide poll among fans, Dixon was selected as one of the 33 greatest drivers in Indianapolis 500 history, while Autosport magazine named him as one of the 50 greatest drivers who never raced in Formula One.